-If PHFs are sold, how is your business ensuring effective temperature control when transporting and selling these foods?ie ba in-maries, fridges, eskies with ice Transportation: Display/Sale: Probe thermometer be accurate to +/-1 ers are required to check that all PHFs I°C. are 5°C or below or at 6 0oC or above.
-They must also Is a probe thermo (If NO, please purcha meter available? se a probe thermometer accurate to +/-1oC) YES 🗆 PLEASE NOTE: Han I facilities be available? d sanitiser gel is NOT an alternative to hand v food is sold only, hand washing facilities are Will the hand washing g facilities be: If a permanent fixture is not available, this can be substituted with a 20L plastic container (with a tap) with potable water, a bucket to catch the wastewater and a supply of soap and paper towel. min 20L water container with tap soap free flowing spigot free flowing spigot free flowing bucket If using, how are f sanitised on the d pping boards and bench nes) effectively cleaned and
+If PHFs are sold, how is your business ensuring effective temperature control when transporting and selling these foods?ie bain-maries, fridges, eskies with ice Transportation: Display/Sale: Probe thermometers are required to check that all Pl be accurate to +/-1°C. HFs are 5°C or below or at 60°C or above.
+They must also Is a probe thermometer available?
+(If NO, please purchase a probe thermometer accurate to +/-1 YES □ ΝΟ □ Will hand washing facilities be available?
+PLEASE NOTE: Hand sanitiser gel is NOT an alternative to ha Where pre-packaged food is sold only, hand washing facilities NO 🗆 Will the hand washing facilities be: PERMANENT TE MPORARY If a permanent fixture is not available, this can be substituted with a 20L plastic container (with a tap) with potable water, a bucket to catch the wastewater and a supply of soap and paper towel. min 20L water container with tap Example of temporary hand washing If using, how are food contact surfaces (ie utensils, chopping boards and benches) effectively cleaned and sanitised on the day?
+I will ensure food sold during the permit period is safe and suitable and the Temporary Food Premises is operated in accordance with the Food Act 2001 and Food Safety Standards I have read and understand the Fact Sheet - Fairs & Special Events I understand that an inspection by an Environmental Health Officer may be undertaken on the day and that Officers have the power to prevent the ongoing sale of food where a risk and/or breaches are found.
+This may include discarding food that is out of temperature control, seizing equipment that may render food unsafe or unsuitable, preventing the sale of food until hand washing facilities are provided or a thermometer is available.
+Name: Signed: Date: Section 5: Office Use Only Notes: Date received by EHO: Temp Food Premises Permit: Approved / Not Approved